jobe-m/ownkeepass/README.md

 *   Integrating WebDav support for loading and saving your Keepass database to a server like ownCloud.
 *   Activate password expiration feature which can remind you to change a specific password.

-I am searching for contributors who want and can work on specific additional features:
+I am searching for contributors who want and can work on specific additional features.
+Below are some of the requirements which I marked as contribution on the issue page.
+That means that I won't work for a while on that topics due to missing time thus you can be sure that we don't do double work there.
 *   Delete a Keepass database -> [REQ](https://github.com/jobe-m/ownkeepass/issues/64)
 *   Import and export functionality -> [REQ](https://github.com/jobe-m/ownkeepass/issues/44)
 *   Change sorting of password groups and entries in database -> [REQ](https://github.com/jobe-m/ownkeepass/issues/82)
 *   Move a password entry from one group to another group -> [REQ](https://github.com/jobe-m/ownkeepass/issues/69)

-The status of my todo list for the next release can be looked up [here] [6].
+The status of all requirements, feature requests and found bugs can be looked up [here] [6].

 What is this?
 -------------